Mickey758/Calani-AIO/README.md

 # Calani AIO
 An all in account checker made in python.
 Made with multichecking and more.
 This was made to demonstrate the flaws in certain website API's.

+You can download the exe versions of calani [here](https://github.com/Mickey758/Calani-AIO/releases)
 # Progress
 - [x] Log Checking Mode
 - [x] Cui Checking Mode